-Hamburg has a rich and chequered history being one of the former members of the highly influential and powerful Hanseatic League, a powerful economic and defensive alliance in that left a great cultural and architectural heritage in Northern Europe.
+Hamburg has a rich and chequered history being one of the former members of the highly influential and powerful Hanseatic League.
+Germany’s second-largest city is well-known for its canals, entertainment district, maritime spirit, diverse architecture, and Scandinavian feel.
 We recently spent a glorious weekend in Hamburg and want to list our recommendations for the best things to do in Hamburg.
 Whether you have 2 days in Hamburg or 3 days in Hamburg, let us help you make the most of it!

 Table of Contents

 How to Get Around During Your Weekend in Hamburg

 The best way to see Hamburg and discover its many hidden gems is on foot.
 It is a pedestrian-friendly city and you will truly appreciate its charm by walking.
 This resonates particularly strongly when sightseeing in central Hamburg.
 Many of the major attractions in these areas are within comfortable walking distance of each other.

 In order to save some time and get to some of the further lying attractions, you should make use of Hamburg’s excellent and easy to use public transport.
 This includes the U-Bahns, S-Bahns, and buses as well as a range of boats and ships.
 You can switch between a bus, an S-Bahn or U-Bahn and ferries, without having to purchase a new ticket.
 One of the cheapest ways to travel on the transit system is to buy a day ticket, which costs only about 8 EUR.
 Ticket vending machines are found in all U-Bahn and S-Bahn stations, as well as at centrally located bus stops.
 You can find more information about fares and tickets and how to plan your trip using public transport here.

 Should you be visiting Hamburg in the warmer months, getting around on a bicycle is also a good alternative and a fun way to see the city.
 Hamburg is extremely bicycle-friendly and many city streets have dedicated bike lanes.